What is a mortician?

 How to become a mortician

-Step 2: Learn the state requirements for a mortician
+Step 2: Learn the state requirements

-Step 3: Receive certifications and coursework
+Step 3: Earn certifications and take courses

 Step 4: Complete an apprenticeship

-Step 5: Pass required licensing exams
+Step 5: Pass licensing exams

 How much do morticians make?

-There are many variables that go into determining how much a mortician makes, from company size to experience to education just to name a few.
+There are many variables that go into determining how much a mortician makes, from company size to experience to education, just to name a few.

 Top skills for morticians